-Golden Grove High School Disability Unit is a DECD Northern Region option for students with an Intellectual disability.
+Golden Grove High School Discovery Centre is a Department for Education Northern Region option for students with an Intellectual disability.
 Applications for entry are developed in the Primary setting in the first term of Grade 7 and submitted to the Northern Region Office.

-- The Unit provides a Secondary pathway for students who are attending a primary school Special Class, or who have an Intellectual disability and have been supported in a mainstream primary school.
+- The Discovery Centre provides a Secondary pathway for students who are attending a primary school Special Class, or who have an Intellectual disability and have been supported in a mainstream primary school.

-- Curriculum is delivered by specialist teachers in classes of 8 to 12 students in the middle school and in a composite class of Year 11/12 at senior level with two teachers.
+- Curriculum is delivered with reference to the Australian Curriculum in classes of 6-8 students in the Middle School and in a composite class of Year 11/12 at senior level, with two teachers.
 All classes have an assisting School Support Officer.

-- The Unit incorporates strategies to develop skills for personal independence and effective participation in society, including functional literacy and numeracy, communication, social skills and work skills.
+- The Discovery Centre incorporates strategies to develop skills for personal independence and effective participation in society, including functional literacy and numeracy, communication, social skills and work skills.

 - Students participate in a wide range of recreational and sporting programs and in appropriate work experience and work placement with the support of training and employment agencies for young people with disabilities such as Phoenix Industries and Barkuma.